DevExpress-Examples/asp-net-core-file-manager-upload-images/README.md

         }());
     ```

 5) (*Optional*) To obtain an uploaded image's URL, modify the 'ProcessUploadedFile' method so that it returns a relative path to your file.
-Return this URL from your handler method:
+Return this URL from your handler method.

     ```cs
     string ProcessUploadedFile(string tempFilePath, string fileName) {